A very diverse set with some outstanding counsel.

 Equality & Diversity

 3VB is committed to furthering equality of opportunity and diversity.
-We do not discriminate in any aspect of our business on grounds of race, colour, ethnic or national origins, nationality or citizenship, gender identity or expression, sexual orientation, marital or civil partnership status, age, disability, religion or belief, political persuasion, pregnancy, or maternity, or social or educational background.
+We do not discriminate in any aspect of our business on grounds of sex, race, colour, ethnic or national origins, nationality or citizenship, gender identity or expression, sexual orientation, marital or civil partnership status, age, disability, religion or belief, political persuasion, pregnancy, or maternity, or social or educational background.

 Quite independent from any standards imposed by legislation or the Bar Standards Board, we believe that increasing diversity and inclusion makes good business sense.
 We know we achieve better outcomes when we have access to talent, perspectives, and experience from all walks of life.

-Within Chambers, we have strived to ensure an inclusive workplace that reflects our values, supports the wellbeing of our staff and members, champions difference as a strength, and encourages everyone to deliver their best at work.
+Chambers strives to ensure an inclusive workplace that reflects our values, supports the wellbeing of our staff and members, champions difference as a strength, and encourages everyone to deliver their best at work.

 We believe disability should not be a barrier to success.
 3VB is wheelchair-accessible and has conference rooms and accommodation available on the ground floor.
 Any reasonable adjustments will be considered for all disabled applicants, members, staff, or clients.
-For further information, please see Chambers’ Reasonable Adjustments Policy.

-Beyond Chambers, we want to encourage more diversity at the Bar and help address structural problems that inhibit individuals from groups that are underrepresented.
+Beyond Chambers, we want to encourage more diversity at the Bar and help address structural problems that inhibit individuals from groups that are under-represented.

 This is why we support and participate in organisations such as: